dburian/notes/hifigan.md

 \end{align}
 $$

-where $x$ is the ground truth audio, $s$ is the mel-spectogram of $x$.
+where $x$ is the ground truth audio, $s$ is the mel-spectrogram of $x$.

 ### Mel-spectrum loss

 At the begining, it helps to stabilize the training of GANs with additional goal
-like: *mel spectograms of the outputs should be equal to the input*.
+like: *mel spectrograms of the outputs should be equal to the input*.
 This is called a *reconstruction loss* and was shown to benefit also the quality of the generated solutions.